The Month In Rock: July

 The long-awaited Oasis reunion, with the often-warring brothers Liam and Noel Gallagher, play Principality Stadium in Cardiff, Wales for their first show together in 16 years.

-Further dates around the U.K., the United States, South Korea, Japan, Australia and South America are scheduled.
+Further (sold out) dates around the U.K., the United States, South Korea, Japan, Australia and South America are scheduled.

 Evanescence